-- Wave Impedance: It is also known as characteristic impedance.
-It is defined as the ratio of transverse electric field to that of the transverse magnetic field during wave propagation at any point inside the waveguide.
+- Wave Impedance: It is also known as the characteristic impedance.
+It is defined as the ratio of the transverse electric field to that of the transverse magnetic field during wave propagation at any point inside the waveguide.
 It is denoted by Zg.

 Advantages of waveguides

 - In waveguides, the power loss during propagation is almost negligible.

 - Waveguides have the ability to manage large-signal power.